Medical Waste Collections

 Diabetic patients receiving treatment under the Diabetic Clinic at Kettering General Hospital can return their sharps box to the clinic.

-Clinical Waste Collections (category A-D)
+Clinical Waste Collections (yellow bags)

 Kettering Borough Council collects clinical waste on a Wednesday.
 There is a charge for this service.